Godai (Japanese philosophy)

-Godai (五大) are the five elements in Japanese Buddhist thought of earth (chi), water (sui), fire (ka), wind (fu), and void (ku).
+Godai (五大) are the five elements in Japanese Buddhist thought: earth (chi), water (sui), fire (ka), wind (fu), and void (ku).
 Its origins are from the Indian Buddhist concept of Mahābhūta, disseminated and influenced by Chinese traditions before being absorbed, influenced, and refined into and by Japanese tradition, culture, and indigenous folk religions.

-The Japanese Buddhist concept of gogyo, which stems from Chinese wuxing, is distinguishable from godai by the fact that the functional phases of wood and metal within gogyo are replaced by the formative elements of void and the wind (air) in godai. similar to the classical Greek philosophical elements.
+The Japanese Buddhist concept of gogyo, which stems from Chinese Taoist wuxing, is distinguishable from godai by the fact that the functional phases of wood and metal within gogyo are replaced by the formative elements of void and wind (air) in godai, similar to the classical Greek philosophical elements.
 Godai attributed to esoteric Japanese Buddhism during the eleventh century CE in relation to the idea of gorin (the "five wheels" or the "five rings").
-Godai and gorin are also seen within the practice of ninjutsu, where these principles became an essential aspect of the esoteric ninja teachings (the ninpo-mikkyo); whereas the theory of gogyo moved into the functional theory of traditional Japanese medicine and exoteric Buddhism.
+Godai and gorin are also seen within the practice of ninjutsu, where these principles became an essential aspect of the esoteric ninja teachings (the ninpo-mikkyo), whereas the theory of gogyo moved into the functional theory of traditional Japanese medicine and exoteric Buddhism.

 The elements

 The godai is a static or inert philosophical understanding of the traditional Japanese elements and study.
-The four main elements or building blocks are Earth, Water, Fire, and Wind, while Void is non substantial.
+The four main elements or building blocks are earth, water, fire, and wind, while void is non-substantial.

 [ mikkyo ] teaches that all physical aspects of existence originate from a common source and can be classified in one of the godai five elemental manifestations of physical matter.
 Chi, or the earth, symbolizes solid matter.
 Sui, the water, symbolizes liquids.
 Ka, the fire, is the symbol of combustion, or the elements in an energy-releasing state.
 Fu, the wind, symbolizes gases.
 Ku, the void, is representative of the formless subatomic energy that is the basis for the structure of all things.
 This godai symbolism is also used to describe the emotional nature of human beings, and to provide a symbolic structure for the teaching of effective physical combat principles in ninjutsu.